Combating Human Trafficking

 Confidential Reporting Hotline

-Method for team members or other staff to report breaches of the Code of Conduct or violations in our anti-human trafficking policies.
+G6 has a dedicated team to help support training, hotline access and reporting.
+The hotline is a dedicated method for franchise owners or other staff to report violations of the Code of Conduct or anti-human trafficking policies.

 Safety & Security